 - Floor coverings, subfloors, joists, and studs ruined by water damage.

 - Many nail and staple holes in walls and ceiling.

 Moisture is the biggest culprit.
-Water leaking from the hydroponic lines, as well as humidity build-up, can work deeply into the core of the house.
+Water leaking from the hydroponic lines, as well as humidity build-up, can work deep into the core of the house.

-Inspector: First of all, get an overview of the severity of the problem from a home inspector who is well-versed in dealing with grow house inspections.
-They can check the house with moisture meters to assess humidity levels; look in unusual place for mold and mildew; pull up floor coverings; etc. Not all home inspectors are capable of doing this.
-Make sure that they have done this kind of work before.
+Inspector: First of all, get an overview of the severity of the problem from a home inspector... who is well-versed in dealing with grow house inspections.
+They can check the house with moisture meters to assess humidity levels, look in unusual places for mold and mildew, pull up floor coverings, etc. Not all home inspectors are capable of doing this; make sure that they have done this kind of work before.

-Plumber: Plumbers may be needed to shut down auxiliary water lines; cut them off; and get water supply and drainage working as normal.
+Plumber: Plumbers may be needed to shut down auxiliary water lines, cut them off, and get the water supply and drainage working as normal.

-Mold Inspection and Abatement: Former pot growing houses are a textbook case for calling in the mold inspector and the mold abatement company: there will be mold, guaranteed.
+Mold Inspection and Abatement: Former pot growing houses are a textbook case for calling in the mold inspector and the mold abatement company, as there will be mold, guaranteed.
 I would not attempt to mitigate these levels of mold myself.

 Demolition: How far does the damage extend?
 The answer to this will tell you how much of your house you need to rip out and replace.